1. Output information

 Concepts and definitions

-(Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)
+Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.

 Nôl i'r tabl cynnwys

-6. Methods used to produce the marriages in England and Wales data
+6. Methods used to produce the data

 How we collect the data, main data sources and accuracy

 Marriage statistics for England and Wales are based on information collected when a marriage is registered and entered in the marriage resister.
 The majority of the details entered into the marriage registers are supplied by the couple marrying, although some information is also provided by the person(s) conducting and registering the marriage.
-All marriages registered within England and Wales are recorded on the web-based RON system and form a legal record.
+All marriages registered within England and Wales are recorded on the web-based Registration Online system (RON) and form a legal record.

 There are two distinct procedures for the registration of marriages in England and Wales depending on whether it is a religious marriage taking place according to the rites and ceremonies of the Church of England or the Church in Wales or it is another religious or civil marriage (which must be preceded by civil preliminaries, that is, a civil registration).

 Civil marriages are entered onto RON by registrars within seven days of the marriage.
 The majority of religious marriages each year are in the Church of England or Church in Wales.
 Returns from churches continued to be in paper format until May 2021.
 Local registrars co-ordinated the receipt of paper returns for these marriages, including issuing reminders to the churches in the month following the end of each quarter.
-GRO, however, are very much reliant on the clergy and authorised persons in this respect.
+The General Register Office (GRO), however, are very much reliant on the clergy and authorised persons in this respect.
 The information from the paper copies was entered onto RON at GRO providing a means of issuing certified copies electronically and allowing statistical data to be extracted.

-Marriage registration records on RON are transferred daily to ONS and into our Life Events Continuity (LEC) database for statistical purposes.
+Marriage registration records on RON are transferred daily to the ONS and into our Life Events Continuity (LEC) database for statistical purposes.
 We perform regular receipt and diagnostic tests and liaise with GRO to resolve any issues identified.

 We also publish marriage rates for England and Wales (combined).
 The rate is the number of people marrying per 1,000 unmarried male and female population aged 16 years and over (unmarried means never married or civil partnered, widowed or divorced).
 The same denominator is used in the calculation of rates for both opposite-sex and same-sex couples as anybody who is unmarried can enter into either an opposite-sex or same-sex marriage.
-Population estimates by marital status and living arrangements used in the rates are the latest available when the statistics are published.

-How we process, analyse, quality assure and validate the data
+How we process the data

 Validation and quality assurance checks are conducted monthly on new marriage registrations received from GRO via RON.
 Once marriage data are considered to be suitably complete for the data year, an annual extract is taken.
 Further quality assurance is conducted on this dataset and any anomalies queried with GRO.
 Counts between years are compared and any large changes are investigated.
 Once all queries have been resolved and any necessary amendments made, the dataset is used to create the datasets for publication.